pollination/sky-view/README.md

 # sky-view

-Recipe for computing Sky View.
+Recipe for computing Sky View (aka.
+Sky Component).

 Sky View is defined as the percent of the sky dome seen by a surface.
-These can be computed either using a uniform (default) sky or a cloudy sky.
+This can be computed either using a uniform (default) sky or a cloudy sky.
+Note that sky view's definition means that sky regions directly in front of the surface carry more weight than those at the sides.

 Note that computing cloudy Sky View for a vertically-oriented geometry (horizontal sensor direction) will yield Vertical Sky Component (VSC) as described by the UK